psycopg/psycopg/docs/advanced/pipeline.rst

 - at the end of a `!Pipeline` block;
 - possibly when opening a nested `!Pipeline` block;
-- using a fetch method such as `Cursor.fetchone()` (which only flushes the query but doesn't issue a Sync and doesn't reset a pipeline state error).
+- using a fetch method such as `Cursor.fetchone()` (which only flushes the query but doesn't issue a Sync and doesn't reset a pipeline state error);
+- similarly, when iterating through `Cursor.stream()`.

 The server might perform a flush on its own initiative, for instance when the output buffer is full.